Deveron Fonville

-Deveron Fonville (born 16 May 2003) is a Dutch professional footballer who plays as a defender for Eredivisie club NEC Nijmegen.
+Deveron Lenny Fonville (born 16 May 2003) is a professional footballer who plays as a defender for Eredivisie club NEC Nijmegen.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

-He is from Nieuwegein and has time playing in the youth academies of PSV Eindhoven and FC Utrecht.
-He made his debut in the Eerste Divisie for Jong FC Utrecht as a substitute against FC Volendam on 4 February 2022.
+Born in Nieuwegein, Netherlands, Fonville is from neighboring IJsselstein and began his youth career with local side VVIJ.
+He played in the youth academy of PSV Eindhoven from 2011 to 2019 before joining the FC Utrecht academy.
+Fonville made his debut in the Eerste Divisie for Jong FC Utrecht as a substitute against FC Volendam on 4 February 2022.
 Persistent injuries caused him to miss a year of football and he returned to the game at USV Hercules.

-Having played amateur football for IJsselmeervogels in the 2024-25 season, he signed for FC Dordrecht back in the Eerste Divisie ahead of the 2025-26 season.
+After playing one season of amateur football for IJsselmeervogels in 2024–25, Fonville signed for FC Dordrecht back in the Eerste Divisie ahead of the 2025–26 season.
+Playing for Dordrecht under manager Dirk Kuyt, he made his debut in a 1–0 win over SC Cambuur on 8 August 2025.

 Having impressed in four games for Dordrecht, Fonville joined Eredivisie club NEC Nijmegen in September 2025.
-He made his debut in the Eredivisie against PSV Eindhoven on 13 September 2025, in a 5-3 home defeat.
+He made his debut in the Eredivisie against PSV Eindhoven on 13 September 2025, in a 5–3 home defeat.

 International career

-He was called-up to the Curaçao national football team for the 2026 FIFA World Cup qualification matches against Bermuda and Jamaica on 13 and 18 November 2025.
+Fonville was called up to the Curaçao national football team for the 2026 FIFA World Cup qualification matches against Bermuda and Jamaica on 13 and 18 November 2025.

+On 18 May 2026, Fonville was named in Curaçao's final roster for the 2026 FIFA World Cup.
+He made his senior international debut later that month in a World Cup warm-up match, starting in a 4–1 loss to Scotland at Hampden Park on 30 May.

+Personal life

+His brother, Tyrone, is also a footballer; they have both played for USV Hercules.